What is telemetry: Understanding data collection for system optimization

 Telemetry isn’t just for tech companies.
 It’s used across numerous industries:

-- Healthcare: Patient monitoring systems track vital signs
+• Healthcare: Patient monitoring systems track patient vital signs such as heart rate and blood pressure

-- Energy: Power grids track electricity distribution and usage
+• Energy: Power grids track electricity distribution and usage, collecting both physical data and electrical data for system management

 The primary purpose of telemetry is to provide insights that would otherwise be difficult or impossible to obtain through direct observation.
 By collecting data automatically and continuously, organizations can make informed decisions based on real-world conditions rather than assumptions.